DorukAlpSogukkuyu/campusjobs/README.md

 - Copy all its content.
 - Paste into the Query Tool and execute again to insert sample records.

+## IMPORTANT
+- Be sure to paste the codes to the database that you just created, otherwise you might not connect the database at the next step.

 ### 5. Update Database Connection Settings
 Open campusjobs.py in a text editor (VSCode).
 At the top of the file, update the database connection details according to your PostgreSQL setup: